 To explain how this ship shuffle works, our original river ship, Viking Lif, couldn’t go any further upriver – the water was too high to let Viking Lif go under the next bridge.
 Viking Skadi, on its way south from Amsterdam, couldn’t get past Nuremberg for the same reason.

 Thus, each ship would swap passengers and bus everyone to the other ship.
 Then the ships do a U-turn and continue on the route of the original river ship.
 Everyone would end up at their scheduled port.
 Viking had this ship exchange experience down to a science.

 We had reached the half-way point of our Grand European Tour.
 Where did that first week go?

-I decided to divide my Viking Grand European Tour river cruise into two parts; one week Budapest to Nuremberg and the second week, leaving Nuremberg to Amsterdam.
+I divided my Viking Grand European Tour river cruise into two parts.